 For 2016/17, we have experienced significant delays and undertook additional work in the course of performing the audit.
 These predominantly relate to the Authority's fixed assets, including Council Dwellings.
-As at the date of writing, significant work is still ongoing in relation to the valuation of the Authority's fixed assets.
-Further detail can be found on pages 6 - 12, and recommendations 2, 3, 4, and 5 in Appendix 1.
-The fee also includes additional work carried out by our valuation specialist over the Authority's fixed assets, additional work carried out by our Data & Analytics team due to incorrect data submitted for review (see page 21), and additional work by our IT specialist team in response to the change in the Authority's Non Domestic Rates System (see page 17).
-We have proposed an additional fee of £71,250 and are discussing this with the Section 151 Officer and will provide a detailed breakdown.
+We have provided details of these issues in our initial reporting in September 2017, and subsequent updates to the Audit Committee.
+Further detail can be found throughout this report.
+The fee also includes additional work carried out by our valuation specialist over the Authority's fixed assets, additional work carried out by our Data & Analytics team due to incorrect data submitted for review, and additional work by our IT specialist team in response to the change in the Authority's Non Domestic Rates System, as well as the updated to the Real Asset Management System.
+The estimate of our additional fee to date is of £200,000 and this has been discussed throughout the audit with the Section 151 Officer who has been provided with detailed breakdowns at each stage.
 The final agreed fee will also be subject to PSAA determination.

-Note 3: Elector objection
+Note 3: Elector work - NTFC objection